lenderpanel

 Recently asked questions about conveyancing in Ascot

-Over the last few months I have been searching for a ground for flat up to £235,500 and found one near me in Ascot I like with a park and railway links in the vicinity, the downside is that it's only got 52 years on the lease.
-There is not much else in Ascot in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?
+I have been on the look out for a leasehold apartment up to £305k and identified one near me in Ascot I like with a park and transport links nearby, however it only has 61 remaining years left on the lease.
+There is not much else in Ascot in this price bracket, so just wondered if I would be making a mistake acquiring a short lease?

-If you require a mortgage that many years will be a potential deal breaker.
-Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
-If the existing owner has owned the premises for a minimum of 2 years you may request that they commence the lease extension formalities and then assign it to you.
-An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
-You should speak to your conveyancing lawyer concerning this.
+If you need a mortgage that many years may be problematic.
+Discount the offer by the amount the lease extension will cost if not already taken into account.
+If the current owner has owned the property for a minimum of twenty four months you could request that they start the process of the extension and pass it to you.
+You can add 90 years to the existing lease term with a zero ground rent applied.
+You should consult your conveyancing solicitor concerning this.

 Last updated